5 Things to do Now, to Make your Expat Taxes Easier in 2023

 - You can claim the Child Tax Credit on their behalf.
 Yes, even for children born this year.
 But they need to have an SSN first!

-- Thanks to covid, the process can take longer than usual.
+- Thanks to Covid, the process can take longer than usual.
 Apply now before the rush and have their SSN in time to file next year.

 - Your kids will thank you later!
-Ok, they probably won’t.
+Okay, they probably won’t.
 But they will be asking you some questions if they don’t have an SSN as adults.
 Even when your adult children plan to stay abroad, if they are US citizens, they must file US taxes once they are eligible.
 For that, they, too, are going to need an SSN.
 It’s MUCH easier to apply for an infant’s SSN than a grown adult’s.

 Are you welcoming a new child this year?
 Don’t forget them as well.
-Any children born in 2022 are eligible for child tax credits in 2023.
+Any children born in 2023 are eligible for child tax credits in 2024.
 Once you have their Consular Report of Birth AND their passport, you can apply for their SSN.
 Again, it may take some time, so don’t wait!

 5. Invite your friends and family to MyExpatTaxes